zerolagtime/linux-audit-reporting/README.md

 === Description:  Strange events that should rarely occur
 === AUDIT REPORT: Anomaly Events
 ```
-### CNSS/JSIG Specific Audit Reviews
+### Industry-Specific Audit Reviews
+The Committee on National Security Systems (CNSS) and
+Joint Special Access Program (SAP) Implementation provide
+a detailed list of auditable events on a system.
-A full report is then run which goes through the requirements
+Next, a full report is run, which goes through the requirements
-one by one so that the auditor can be assured that they
+one-by-one so that the auditor is assured that all required
-are reviewing all required rules.

-Sometimes, an error will be detected.
-The auditor will
+rules are reviewed.

+Sometimes, the software will detect an error.
+When this occurs,
-be alerted about problem areas.
+the auditor will be alerted about problem areas.
 One example is below.
 ```
 =================================================
 === AUDIT REPORT: Digital Media (mount/unmount)